JakBul/ForKids/README.md

 * Get a confirmation of their purchase
 * Access to social media links to follow the news

 This project has been built to offer all of the named things.
-An extra effort was taken to provide intuitive interaction for every user visiting the webpage.
+An extra effort was taken to provide an intuitive interaction for every user visiting the webpage.

 ### **Scope**